Dash0 Raises $110M Series B at $1B Valuation

 When you need to investigate an incident that cuts across these boundaries, the lack of a common data model turns what should be a straightforward query into an exercise in manual correlation across incompatible formats.

-OpenTelemetry solves this by providing a vendor-neutral standard for collecting and exporting telemetry data.
-When your Monolog logs flow through an OpenTelemetry pipeline, they are normalized into the OTel log data model alongside logs from every other component in your infrastructure.
+OpenTelemetry addresses this by introducing a vendor-neutral standard for collecting, processing, and exporting telemetry data.
+When your PHP logs flow through an OpenTelemetry pipeline, they are normalized into the OTel log data model alongside logs from every other component in your infrastructure.

 Severity levels are mapped to a common scale, contextual attributes follow consistent naming conventions, and resource metadata (service name, version, deployment environment) is attached uniformly.
 The result is that every log record in your system, regardless of its origin, becomes queryable through the same interface with the same field names.